AI CODE REVIEW

 5. Build feedback loops

-They treat reviews as a learning tool, not just a filter.
+The most resilient teams treat reviews as a learning tool, not just a filter.
+The OWASP PDF recommends:

 • Using review findings to improve coding guidelines